rickhohler/web_development_2020/README.md

 All things web development for 2020.

-## Apollo GraphQL examples
+## GraphQL

-samples/fullstack-tutorial
+GraphQL web samples and related information.